jbakse/site_builder/docs/animation/index.md

 ## Animation
 At heart, a procedurally-generated animation is just a series of procedurally-generated images.
 These images, called frames, are shown in quick succession—like a flipbook—to show motion.
-Even a short animation will have hundreds of frames so creating animations by hand—while [beautiful](https://www.theguardian.com/artanddesign/2013/jan/09/oskar-fischinger-animation-disney-nazis)can be tedious.
+Even a short animation will have hundreds of frames so creating animations by hand—while [beautiful](https://www.theguardian.com/artanddesign/2013/jan/09/oskar-fischinger-animation-disney-nazis)—can be tedious.
 This makes animation a great medium to explore with procedural methods.
 Making a procedurally-generated animation is similar to making a procedurally-generated image, but with additional instructions to express how the image will change over time.

 Creatively, animation differs from still images by introducing another dimension: time.
-Because animations live in time, they excel and showing actions, cause, and effect; expressing narrative arcs; and telling stories.
+Because animations live in time, they excel at showing actions, cause and effect, expressing narrative arcs, and telling stories.

 [[todo: Slide show: Oskar Fischinger on here,  show a smear frame, Chuck Jones (mention golden age), boids, inside the mind's eye, pixar, realtime indie game "inside", realtime AAA game thats really animaty... ]]

 ## Real-time vs. Pre-rendered